Emmanuel Iren: Ministry

 In 2008, Emmanuel Iren started a Christian campus fellowship known as Triumphal Youth Fellowship as an undergraduate student in Covenant University.
 The fellowship soon grew beyond the campus walls, and into a full-time ministry.

 On 11 November 2012, the Life Triumphal Church was opened in Lagos.
 Two years after, in 2014, it was renamed the Celebration Church International, also known as CCI.
 Presently, the Celebration Church International has over 100,000 members worldwide with 30 branches: across Nigeria, the United Kingdom, Canada and the USA.

 On 11 June 2025, Emmanuel Iren was inaugurated as the President of the Pentencostal Fellowship of Nigeria (PFN) Youth Wing.
 A position he is expected to hold for a period of four years.
-He is also the chairman of the Executive Council that also has members Apostle Femi Lazarus, Pastor Chris Ojeikere, Pastor Daniel Olawande, Pastor Oge C. Ogwe, Pastor Philip Olubakin, Pastor Olumese E. Olumese, Pastor Anwinli Ojeikere, Pastor Olusola Okodugha, Pastor Sam Obiora, and Pastor Karis Ameh Wealth.
+He is also the chairman of the Executive Council that also has members Apostle Femi Lazarus, Reverend Ohis Ojeikere, Pastor Daniel Olawande, Pastor Oge C. Ogwe, Pastor Philip Olubakin, Pastor Olumese E. Olumese, Pastor Anwinli Ojeikere, Pastor Olusola Okodugha, Pastor Sam Obiora, and Pastor Karis Ameh Wealth.

 In a bid to disciple a lot of people around the world and answer different Bible questions, Pastey is known to organize an online class which is tagged 100 Days of Discipleship, (100DOD) which is aired every week day on his YouTube channel.